caramelmelmel/personal-blog/blog/2025-03-01-black-history-month.md

 ## Conclusion

 Although black history is celebrated in only certain places, a lot of oppression of black history is still in place.
 Even if it's not history, every human still has rights but of course the world cannot be equal in everything that we have or do.
 Still, the obtaining of consent has to be done even until this day.

+Ethical research has always been somewhat controversial given backgrounds.
+Let alone prisoners of war still used to the country's advantage as an example.
+In what way should we ever decide on what kind of consent in our constitution is obtained and why should we do so?